Everywhere veiled

 View All Poems by Fakhruddin Iraqi

 Reading this poem raises a question-- As we walk daily through the world, do we merely look, or do we see?
-And when we truly see, how can we do anything but stop in mute wonder and melt?
+And when we truly see, how can we not occasionally pause in mute wonder and melt?

 Look where I will